yashpand3y/RubiksCubeSolver/README.md

 I tested this code locally using immediate test cases within the terminal itself.

 The code itself is commented enough for understanding.

+Because of system hardware limitations, I wasn't able to test with moves over 3.
+But for several combinations of moves, I wasn't able to test.

+==The heuristic used for AStar was counting how many quadrants on each face has the correct color==